Ladies, are you thinking about getting your first gun? Awesome!

 Other guns ladies may want to consider for their first gun:

 - Smith & Wesson M&P 22 Compact.
 This is a compact polymer frame, semi-auto chambered in .22 LR.
+Capacity is 10+1.
 Very light recoil, accurate and reliable.
 MSRP : $389.00 but you should be able to purchase it for less at your local gun store.

 - Ruger SR22.
 This is a compact, polymer frame, semi-auto chambered in .22 LR.
 Very light recoil, accurate and reliable.
+Capacity is 10+1.
 MSRP : $439.00 but you should be able to purchase it for less at your local gun store.

 - Kimber Micro Carry.
-This is a subcompact metal frame, semi-auto, very similar to the Sig P238, chambered in .380 ACP.
+This is a subcompact metal frame, semi-auto, very similar in size and appearance to the Sig P238, chambered in .380 ACP.
 Modest recoil, accurate and reliable.
+Capacity is 6+1 (get the extended 7 round magazine for an additional round of capacity and longer grip).
 MSRP : $651.00 but you should be able to purchase it for less at your local gun store.
-Get the extended 7 round magazine for an additional round of capacity and longer grip.

 - Glock 19.
 Although considered a compact design, length is 7.36″ and height is 4.99″.
+Capacity is 15+1 (9mm).
 This is a polymer frame, semi-auto chambered in 9mm Luger.
 Moderate recoil, accurate and reliable.
 MSRP : $579.00 but you should be able to purchase it for less at your local gun store.

 - Smith & Wesson M&P M2.0 Full Size (4.25″ barrel).
-This is a full size polymer frame, semi-auto chambered in 9mm Luger and .40 S&W. In 9mm, moderate recoil, accurate and reliable.
+This is a full size polymer frame, semi-auto chambered in 9mm Luger and .40 S&W. In 9mm, this gun has moderate recoil and is very accurate and very reliable making it an excellent choice for home defense.
+However due to its size, 7.4” length and 5.5” height, it’s generally too large to be considered a concealed carry gun.
+Capacity is 17+1 (9mm) 15+1 (.40 S&W).
 MSRP : $599.00 but you should be able to purchase it for less at your local gun store.
+Read our review here.

 The above are suggestions are just a partial list of guns based on ease of use and reliability while keeping a first time shooter in mind.
 Of course, there are many, many more easy-to-use and reliable guns available that first time shooters could also consider.
 As a side note, rimfire ammo such as .22 LR can be less reliable than center fire ammo such as .380 ACP and 9mm Luger.
 If you do choose a pistol chambered in .22 LR, it is recommended that you use quality ammo from a company such as CCI.